Frequently Asked Questions

 The educational record designated as Directory Information may be released or published by the University without prior written consent of the student unless exception is made in writing by the student.
 Appropriate forms are available in the Office of the Registrar.
 Such written exception must be received within the first five days of class of each term.
 Once received, that request will remain in effect until notification to the contrary is received by the Office of the Registrar.

-Tuition Assessment Policy - Students who enroll for more than 18 hours will be assessed a surcharge.
+Tuition Assessment Policy - Undergraduate students who enroll for more than 18 hours will be assessed a surcharge.
 Refer to the Bursar's Office webpage for details: https://www.wku.edu/bursar/coa.php.

 Undergraduate - Twelve hours constitutes the minimum full-time load.
 Students who wish to enroll for 20-21 semester hours must have a cumulative GPA of 3.3 or above or complete an overload form that can be obtained here: https://www.wku.edu/registrar/registrar_forms.php.

 Graduate - The course load for a full-time graduate student is 9-15 hours with 9 being the minimum and 15 the maximum.